 Prices for cocktails are around 350 THB, and spirits start at 250 THB per glass.
 Come dressed smart casual – no ripped jeans, flip flops, or shorts, and for the men no sleeveless tops.

 This 360 degree view rooftop bar offers a magical outlook over the city’s skyscrapers from the 49th floor of this Marriott hotel.
 Optimum use has been made of the seating to ensure that the maximum clientele have the best views possible.
 Set over three floors, the decor is modern, with bucket chairs, neon lighting and vibrant greenery.

 The rooftop has a trendy circular bar which is perfect for watching all the cocktail shaking action.
 Resident DJ’s Music play a good mix of music which generally consists of old and new pop rock hits, and there’s a real party vibe.

 New-age fusion food such as Asian-style tapas platters and a seafood bar are the available food options should you feel peckish.

 Despite having views to rival the best Bangkok rooftop bars, Octave is usually much less crowded and busy than the likes of Sky Bar @ Lebua and Moon Bar @ Banyan Tree.

 The drink selection is not exactly vast, but there are some fantastic and unusual choices, with cocktails and shots starting at 320 THB and beers at 170 THB.
 Premium spirits, champagnes and wines are also available for your drinking pleasure.
-Happily there is also a happy hour, with 2 for 1 on selected drinks and cocktails between 5pm and 8pm.
+There’s also a great happy hour which sees 50% off for selected beverages between 5pm and 7pm.